keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 The request body needs to follow the [CloudEvent specification](https://github.com/keptn/spec/blob/0.1.6/cloudevents.md) and the HTTP header attribute `Content-Type` has to be set to `application/cloudevents+json`.

+**Sending the event:**

-To send the event to Keptn, two ways a possible:
+To send the event to Keptn, two ways are possible:

-1. Post it on the `v1/event` endpoint of Keptn.
+1. Post it on the `v1/event` endpoint of Keptn
-1. If the distributor is running as sidecar, post the event on `127.0.0.1:8081`.
+1. If the distributor is running as sidecar, post the event on `127.0.0.1:8081`

 ### Execute the functionality